Home » All Products » PALS Certification

 How do I receive my PALS Provider Card?

-After you successfully complete your PALS course, you will receive a printable digital provider card instantly, to serve as proof of certification.
+After you complete your PALS course, you will receive a printable digital provider card instantly, to serve as proof of certification.

 Your provider card will display your name, the Save a Life Certifications logo, course completion date, expiration date, our course provider number, and validating signature.

-Included with your course is our Provider Handbook in PDF format for fast, convenient study anywhere.
+Yes!
+Included with your PALS course is our Provider Handbook in PDF format for fast, convenient study anywhere.
 You are able to access your course material at any time, from your internet-connected computer, smartphone, or tablet, through your Save a Life Certifications account.
 If you prefer to have a physical copy with you, you are able to save and print your manual as well.
 No in-person skills test is required, and all training materials are included with our course.

-Our Pediatric Advanced Life Support (PALS) courses are eligible for AMA Category 1 Credits™.
+Our Pediatric Advanced Life Support (PALS) courses are eligible for up to 8 AMA Category 1 Credits for certification and recertification.
 The Postgraduate Institute of Medicine (PIM), an accredited provider, has reviewed Save a Life Certifications’ Pediatric Advanced Life Support (PALS) Certification Course and Pediatric Advanced Life Support (PALS) Recertification Courses.
-The PALS Certification training course has been approved for AMA Category 1 Credits™.

 Full accreditation information can be found here.